 3. What are its defects and virtues in front of the online retail?

-When I walk into a shoe shop, it still needs me to tell the assistant my shoe size.
+When I walk into a shoe shop, it stills needs for me to feed the assistant my shoe size.
 If I see a pair of shoes I like and I hand the assistant the show to find my size in the stockroom, if they say no without checking to compete with the speed of online, I don’t believe them.
 It actually works against them.
 One mistake offline makes is to try and replicate the efficiency of online.
 It cant compete because it always has a visible physical space to consider which goods or people will travel through.
-Instead offline must use its USP.
+Instead offline use its USP.
 It’s emotional engagement and sensory advantage to achieve this.

 Redefining the role of the high street presence for retailers is key

 Yes.
 For example the colours in Sephora or smells in Lush are cases in point.
 And as Apple demonstrate the important for human interaction to resolve issues enables retail assistants to provide customers three very appealing and often hugely influencing elements:

 - Time (relevant to the importance of the purchase to the customer, not the company)